 Links make the internet what it is.
 They are roads and bridges to all the content we know and love.
 But there are many different types of links.
-In this video, we examine the difference between internal links, external link and backlinks.
+In this video, we examine the difference between internal links, external links, and backlinks.

 Internal links can be used to really navigate through our site and to move from one piece of content deeper to another.

 External links are typically used in the following ways.
 We would use external links to cite content or resources.
 Let’s say we make a claim on our blog.
 We would want to cite the source that we got some information from.
 These resources would be a link.
-That’s the original kind of the thought process behind these external links.
-We’re linking out and citing where we've gotten our sources from.
-Maybe we borrowed an infographic.
-We would link back to that page or that infographic.
-There's a number of ways that we can use external links to cite sources.
-Another type of external link would be from user generated content, that's what UGC stands for.
+That’s the original thought process behind external links.
+We’re linking out and citing our sources.
+One example of an external link is when you borrow an infographic.

-So let's wrap it up.
+Let’s wrap it up.
 Internal links.
 They have both user experiences as well as SEO implications.
-So you need to make sure that you’re using internal linking to help crawlers and users find the content throughout your site.
-The next type was external links, and this can help increase the expertise, the authoritativeness and the trustworthiness of your content.
-So make sure that you are linking and citing relevant and authoritative sources in your content.
-And backlinks are foundational to search engine optimization.
-You need to have links from sites that are both authoritative and trustworthy, and that are in the same kind of niche as you or at least related to it.
-So it’s contextually making sense.
+You need to make sure that you’re using internal linking to help crawlers and users find the content throughout your site.
+The next type was external links, and this can help increase the expertise, authoritativeness, and trustworthiness of your content.
+Make sure that you are linking and citing relevant and authoritative sources in your content.
+Backlinks are foundational to search engine optimization.
+You need to have links from sites that are both authoritative and trustworthy, and that are in the same kind of niche as you or at least related to it, so it’s contextually making sense.